projetmbc-tools/for-dev/jinjang/contribute/api/dsl/README.md

 > English is not my native language, so be nice if you notice misunderstandings, misspellings, or grammatical errors in my documents and codes.

-How to create one new flavor?
+How to create one new flavour?
 ------------------------------

-In the section *"All flavors, and status"* at the end of this document, you can find all the flavors indicated as **"ok"**.
-If none of them meet your expectations, you can decide to suggest a new flavor.
+In the section *"All flavours, and status"* at the end of this document, you can find all the flavours indicated as **"ok"**.
+If none of them meet your expectations, you can decide to suggest a new flavour.
 To do this, follow the steps below.

 #### Required file structure

-The first step in creating a new flavor, which we will call `myflavor`, is to use the following structure.
+The first step in creating a new flavour, which we will call `myflavour`, is to use the following structure.

 ~~~
-+ myflavor
++ myflavour
     * specs.yaml
     + usecases
 ~~~

-> The project's `GitHub` repository also shows a `status.yaml` file for each flavor.
+> The project's `GitHub` repository also shows a `status.yaml` file for each flavour.
 This file is the responsibility of the developer of `jinjaNG`.
-It allows you to know the status of the integration, or not, of a flavor.
+It allows you to know the status of the integration, or not, of a flavour.

 #### Contents of the folder `usecases`

 The `usecases` folder contains some short use cases for testing the validity of the specifications.
-Here is some of the content of the `usecases` folder for the `ASCII` flavor.
+Here is some of the content of the `usecases` folder for the `ASCII` flavour.

 ~~~
 + usecases